Vision Center is funded by our readers. We may earn commissions if you purchase something via one of our links.

 Most of the time, the gunk in the corners of your eyes in the morning is just residue from your eye’s protective process.6

 It can be hard and crusty, or it can also be sticky and wet.
-Most of the time, this gunk is of a whitish or cream color.3
+Most of the time, this gunk is a whitish or cream color.3

 There could be a whole host of reasons behind your crusty eyes in the morning.

 Therefore, there may not be any cause for concern.
 Your eye crust could just be a normal bodily function.

 Pink eye can also be a cause of crusty eyes in the morning.

-Pink eye, also known as conjunctivitis, refers to an infection or the inflammation of the membrane (the conjunctiva) that lines your eyelid and covers the whites of your eye.4
+Pink eye, also known as conjunctivitis, is an infection or the inflammation of the conjunctiva.
+The conjunctiva is the membrane that lines your eyelid and covers the whites of your eye.4

 Pink eye can cause your eyes to produce more mucus, especially because your eyes are trying to clear an infection.
 Therefore, pink eye can be a cause of morning eye crust.